grobian/carbon-c-relay/README.md

 Match rules are the way to direct incoming metrics to one or more clusters.
 Match rules are processed top to bottom as they are defined in the file.
 It is possible to define multiple matches in the same rule.
-Each match rule can send data to just one cluster.
-Since match rules "fall through" unless the `stop` keyword is added to the match rule, the same match expression can be used to target multiple clusters.
+Each match rule can send data to one or more clusters.
+Since match rules "fall through" unless the `stop` keyword is added to the match rule, carefully crafted match expression can be used to target multiple clusters or aggregations.
 This ability allows to replicate metrics, as well as send certain metrics to alternative clusters with careful ordering and usage of the `stop` keyword.
 The special cluster `blackhole` discards any metrics sent to it.
 This can be useful for weeding out unwanted metrics in certain cases.
-Because throwing metrics away is pointless if other matches would accept the same data, a match with destination the blackhole cluster, has an implicit `stop`.
+Because throwing metrics away is pointless if other matches would accept the same data, a match with as destination the blackhole cluster, has an implicit `stop`.

 Rewrite rules take a regular input to match incoming metrics, and transform them into the desired new metric name.
 In the replacement,